-Spice Bridge and our vendors have been getting a lot of good buzz in the media!
-Here are some recent stories:
+Spice Bridge chefs have stirred up a lot of interest from news media!
+Here are some featured stories:

 - Lumpia, beignets and more: At Tukwila’s Spice Bridge Food Hall, women turn restaurant-owning dreams into reality from the Seattle Times (see a PDF of the print version here)

-- This Tukwila food hall supports immigrants' small businesses from KING 5 Evening (video and article)
+- This Tukwila food hall supports immigrants' small businesses from KING 5 Evening (video)

 - Spice Bridge from Runta News (video)

-- Tukwila’s Spice Bridge serves global cuisine cooked by immigrant, refugee women entrepreneurs from KIRO 97.3 (audio and article)
+- Tukwila’s Spice Bridge serves global cuisine cooked by immigrant, refugee women entrepreneurs from KIRO 97.3 (audio)

-- New Tukwila food hall opens, featuring global eats from KUOW (audio and article)
+- New Tukwila food hall opens, featuring global eats from KUOW (audio)

 - Food hall opens in Tukwila offering cuisine from throughout the world from the South Seattle Emerald